Weather Extremes and Climate Risks

 Health Risks

 Weather extremes endanger not only sporting performance but also riders' health directly.
-Heat stroke, dehydration, circulatory collapse and heat exhaustion are documented risks on peak summer stages.
+Heat stroke, Water Deficit, circulatory collapse and heat exhaustion are documented risks on peak summer stages.
 In cold and wet conditions, hypothermia and impaired motor skills are threats.
-Teams therefore invest in heat acclimatization, cooling strategies and medical monitoring – topics closely linked to heat and cold management.
+Teams therefore invest in heat Heat Acclimatization, cooling strategies and medical monitoring – topics closely linked to heat and cold management.

 Sporting and Economic Consequences